George's and other midsize poultry companies struggled to control COVID-19

 Olivia Paschal is the archives editor with Facing South and a doctoral student in history at the University of Virginia.
 She was a staff reporter with Facing South for two years and spearheaded Poultry and Pandemic, Facing South's year-long investigation into conditions for Southern poultry workers during the COVID-19 pandemic.
 Her reporting has appeared in The Atlantic, the Huffington Post, Southerly, Scalawag, the Arkansas Times, and Civil Eats, among other publications.

-Rachell is a student journalist at the University of Arkansas and a translator for Arkansascovid.com.
+Rachell is a student journalist at the University of Arkansas and a producer/reporter at KUAF 91.3 Public Radio in Fayetteville.
+She formerly worked as a reporter and translator for Arkansascovid.com.
 She is pursuing a double major in journalism and political science with a minor in legal studies.
-She wrote and served as an editor of the Mountie Spectrum for Rogers High School for nearly three years.
 Following her 2024 graduation, Sanchez-Smith plans to continue working in journalism and hopes to attend law school.